wuc656/go-selfupdate/README.md

 		ApiURL         string    // Base URL for API requests (JSON files).
 		CmdName        string    // Command name is appended to the ApiURL like http://apiurl/CmdName/.
 This represents one binary.
 		Dir            string    // Directory to store selfupdate state.
-		ForceCheck     bool      // Check for update regardless of cktime timestamp CheckTime      int       // Time in hours before next check RandomizeTime  int       // Time in hours to randomize with CheckTime Requester      Requester // Optional parameter to override existing HTTP request handler
+		CheckTime      int       // Time in hours before next check RandomizeTime  int       // Time in hours to randomize with CheckTime Requester      Requester // Optional parameter to override existing HTTP request handler